 Paul Green (Mindfump) writes witty, thought-provoking and uplifting articles on mental health.

-To that end, the following interview is conducted as part of a series of articles aiming to enlighten stories and strategies related to mental health.
-I thank Paul very much for taking part, for his openness and for bringing about dynamic and creative ways of perceiving and coping with depression.
+To that end, this interview was formed as part of a series of articles aiming to enlighten stories of mental health.
+I give massive thanks to Paul for taking part – for his openness and bringing about dynamic and creative ways of understanding depression.

-Depression is on a steep uprise amongst young people in the UK, and many are turning to antidepressants as a first resort.
-What’s your response to this issue?
+Depression is increasingly common amongst young people in the UK, and many are turning to antidepressants as a first resort.
+What’s your take on this issue?

 Secondly, we are in a quick fix era, and that does not stop at medicine.
 The world has been geared towards a faster pace of life for at least a couple of decades.
 We have seen the rise of fast food, next day delivery, same day delivery, instant replies via email, text message and every other messaging app.
 Then you have signals that are being pushed through the media and advertising which are all to do with solving issues with one product or service (and it’s a fast one).
 So it is no surprise to me that people want the quick fix instead of the long drawn out thing.
 Especially when companies compete now they often brag at how quickly you can do it if you use their product or service.

-You write that you have struggled with depression since your late teens, but didn’t know it was abnormal at that time.
+You write that you have struggled with depression since your late teens, but didn’t know it was abnormal at the time.
 How did you come to realise that you were ill?

-Having lived in a number of countries across the world, do you recall any variation in attitudes towards mental health?
+Having lived in a number of countries across the world, did you witness any variation in attitudes towards mental health?

 Massively so; it is drastically different.